AElfProject/aelf-learn/docs/advanced/multitoken.md

 ### 7. Locking

-The locking functionality in AElf differs from time-based locks commonly seen in other systems.
-When the `Lock` function is called, the specified amount of tokens is transferred to a virtual address.
-There is no time duration set during the lock.
-The tokens remain at the virtual address until the `Unlock` function is called, at which point the locked tokens are transferred back to the user's address.
-This approach provides a unique mechanism where users have the ability to lock and unlock tokens without the constraint of a predefined time period, offering greater flexibility in managing token access within the AElf blockchain ecosystem.
+The locking functionality in AElf distinguishes itself from traditional time-based locks prevalent in other systems.
+Upon invocation of the `Lock` function, a designated amount of tokens is seamlessly transferred to a virtual address.
+Unlike conventional models, this locking mechanism operates without the imposition of a predefined time duration.
+The tokens persist at the virtual address until the execution of the `Unlock` function, wherein the locked tokens are gracefully returned to the user's address.

+This innovative approach bestows users with a distinctive capability – the freedom to lock and unlock tokens devoid of the constraints imposed by a predetermined time period.
+This design choice enhances the flexibility in managing token access within the AElf blockchain ecosystem, providing users with a powerful and adaptable tool for tailored token utilization.

 ```csharp
 public override Empty Lock(LockInput input)